QuantGen/BEDMatrix/README.md

 Example
 -------

-This example uses a dummy BED file that is bundled with this R package.
+This example uses a dummy .bed file that is bundled with this R package.
 It was generated using `plink --dummy 500 1000 0.02 acgt --seed 4711 --out example` with PLINK 1.90 beta 3.452.

-To get the path to the example BED file (`system.file` finds the full file names of files in packages and is only used to find the example data):
+To get the path to the example .bed file (`system.file` finds the full file names of files in packages and is only used to find the example data):

 ```r
 > path <- system.file("extdata", "example.bed", package = "BEDMatrix")
 ```

-To wrap the example BED file in a BEDMatrix object:
+To wrap the example .bed file in a BEDMatrix object:

 ```r
 > m <- BEDMatrix(path)